MinimalGhost/module-one-final-project-guidelines-web-112017/CONTRIBUTING.md

 If you see an opportunity for improvement and can make the change yourself go ahead and use a typical git workflow to make it happen:

-* Fork this curriculum repository
+* Clone the repository
-* Make the change on your fork, with descriptive commits in the standard format
+* Make the change, with descriptive commits in the standard format
 * Open a Pull Request against this repo

-Eric will review your change and approve or comment on it in due course.
+We will review your change and approve or comment on it in due course.

 # Why Contribute?